Syrian toddler Aylan's father drove capsized boat, other passengers say

 He said Kurdi swam to them and begged them to cover up his true role in the incident.
 His wife confirmed the details.

 Jawwad said his point of contact with the smugglers was called Abu Hussein.
-“Abu Hussein told me that he (Kurdi) was the one who organized this trip,” he said.
+“Abu Hussein told me that he (Kurdi) was the one who organised this trip,” he said.

 Reuters tried several times to speak to Kurdi by telephone from the Syrian city of Kobane but was unable to reach him.
 Abu Hussein also could not be reached.